Live-action animation: Development of live-action/animated feature films by Disney

 Throughout the decades, Disney experimented with mixed segments of live-action and animation in several notable films, which are primarily considered live-action.
-In the Latin American film pair Saludos Amigos (1943) and The Three Caballeros (1945), Donald Duck cavorts with several Latin-American dancers, plus Aurora Miranda (sister of Carmen Miranda), who gives him a kiss.
+In the Latin American film pair Saludos Amigos (1942) and The Three Caballeros (1944), Donald Duck cavorts with several Latin-American dancers, plus Aurora Miranda (sister of Carmen Miranda), who gives him a kiss.
 In Song of the South (1946) Uncle Remus sings "Zip-a-Dee-Doo-Dah" in an animated field, and tells the stories of Brer Rabbit through animated sequences.
-So Dear to My Heart (1949) improved upon this.
+So Dear to My Heart (1948) improved upon this.

 The 1964 film Mary Poppins gained significant notoriety for its blend of live action and animation, with an extensive sequence located "inside" a street painting, including Dick Van Dyke dancing with penguin waiters.
 In 1971 Bedknobs and Broomsticks transported Angela Lansbury and David Tomlinson to an underwater nightclub for dancing, followed by Tomlinson competing with anthropomorphic animals in an aggressive soccer match.

 Inspired by the Swedish film Dunderklumpen!
-(1974), Walt Disney produced Pete's Dragon in 1977 to experiment with similar techniques, placing the animated dragon, Elliot, in a live-action setting.
+(1974), Walt Disney Productions produced Pete's Dragon in 1977 to experiment with similar techniques, placing the animated dragon, Elliot, in a live-action setting.

 The genre broke new ground again with Who Framed Roger Rabbit in 1988, with Disney and Amblin Entertainment producing advanced special effects and photo-realistic interactions among animated characters and live actors.
 Memorable moments include the entrance of Jessica Rabbit in the Ink & Paint Club and Bob Hoskins handcuffed to the animated title character.

 Exceptions

-Live-action films that make use of photorealistic computer-generated imagery (such as this scene from The Wolverine) are typically not considered to be animated.
+Live-action films that make use of photorealistic computer-assisted imagery (such as this scene from The Wolverine) are typically not considered to be animated.

 Since the late 1990s, some films have included large amounts of photorealistic computer animation alongside live-action filmmaking, such as the Star Wars prequels, The Lord of the Rings trilogy and the Avatar franchise.
 These films are generally not considered animated due to the realism of the animation and the use of motion-capture performances, which are extensively based on live-action performances by implementing actors' movements and facial expressions into their characters.
 Roger Ebert said that "in my mind, it isn't animation, unless it looks like animation."